 Registered financial advisors owe a fiduciary duty to their clients.
 The duty is similar to that an attorney owes a client.
 Not all financial advisors or brokerage firms owe the same legal duties to their clients.
 You must consult your investment loss recovery attorney for advice if your investment broker or advisor is a registered investment adviser.

-Types of Claims Investors File When Suing Their Financial Advisor
+Types of Claims Investors File When Suing Their Financial Advisor or Broker

 Investors who lost a substantial amount of money often ask, Can I sue my financial advisor?
 The answer is yes, if the investor lost money based on the investment adviser’s misconduct.